Skip to content

 At a high level, each session loops:

-1. observe the page state
+1. observe the page, app, or API state

 2. decide the next action